tmcgrath/dsa/README.md

 # dsa

-Mac and Linux
+Mac and Linux Download and Install https://academy.datastax.com/downloads/welcome
-https://academy.datastax.com/downloads/welcome

 Free Reference and Environments:

 1) https://www.virtualbox.org/wiki/Downloads

-DS201 (Note: OS Cassandra based and links to CSV files)
+For DS201 (Note: OS Cassandra based and links to CSV files).
+The following VM is out-of-date at time of this presentation.
+So, it is recommended to install DSE locally or in a VM and use the CSV files from this repo for exercises.

 2) https://s3.amazonaws.com/datastaxtraining/VM/DS201.tar.gz

 DS220